Email Processing in Lua

 end

-3.Count and sort by type the images in the email message:
+3.Count the images in the message by their type:

 function milter_hook(ctx)